Georeactor/georeactor-website/README.md

 ## Which map?

-Starting with Leaflet and Google Maps API
+Starting with Google Maps API

 ## Goal